defi-wonderland/handbook/sites/optimism/docs/processes/coding.md

 ## Contracts Insight

-These are the contracts to pay special attention and get deep understanding of them:
+These are the contracts to pay special attention to and get a deep understanding of them:

 ### L1 Contracts